About Ann and Nurturing Sleep

 Qualifications and Continuing Education.

-2019: Professional Educator: Prenatal and Perinatal Psychology: APPPAH.
-(Trained by the Association of Prenatal and Perinatal Psychology and Health)
+2019: PPN Educator: Prenatal and Perinatal Psychology: Association of Prenatal and Perinatal Psychology and Health

 2018: Certified Educator: Prenatal & Perinatal Psychology and Healing Educator; (trained by Myrna Martin);

-2013: Certified Maternity and Child Sleep Consultant International Maternity Institute (IMPI)
+2013: Certified Maternity and Child Sleep Consultant: International Parenting Institute (re-certification 2 yearly)

 2011: National Baby Sleep Consultant Qualification: Training with Naturally Nurturing Sleep Clinic (accredited by the OCN).